carbon-language/carbon-lang/mlir/docs/Interfaces.md

 }

 // Operation interfaces can optionally be wrapped inside
-// DeclareOpInterfaceMethods.
+// `DeclareOpInterfaceMethods`.
 This would result in autogenerating declarations
 // for members `foo`, `bar` and `fooStatic`.
 Methods with bodies are not
 // declared inside the op declaration but instead handled by the op interface
 // trait directly.